LaravelDaily/Laravel-Reservations-Course/course/12 - Guide Export PDF.md

 ## Exporting to PDF

-We will use the package `barryvdh/laravel-dompdf` for exporting PDF, a Laravel wrapper for the DOMPDF package.
+We will use the package [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf) for exporting PDF.
+It's a Laravel wrapper for the DOMPDF package.

 ```sh
 composer require barryvdh/laravel-dompdf